-Your eye specialist (ophthalmologist) will measure your visual acuity (ability to see detail at a distance) and your field of vision (how much you can see from the side of your eye when looking straight ahead).
+Your eye specialist (ophthalmologist) will measure your ability to see detail at a distance (visual acuity) and how much you can see from the side of your eye when looking straight ahead (your field of vision).

 These measurements will help your ophthalmologist determine whether you're eligible to be certified as sight impaired or severely sight impaired.
 If you are, they will complete an official certificate with the results of your eye examination.